-Intervention also incorporates a motivational system focused on on-task behavior: listen, try your best; and be respectful.
+Intervention also incorporates a motivational system focused on on-task behavior: "Listen, try your best, and be respectful."
 Tutors set a timer to beep at three unpredictable intervals each session.
 Student who are on task at the beep earn a "dollar" for their "bank account."
-Students also earn dollars for on-task behavior during transitions between classrooms and during intervention.
+Students also earn dollars for ontask behavior during transitions between classrooms and during intervention.
 In Power Practice, they earn bonus dollars for accurately completing problems.
 At each lesson's end, students purchase a prize from the Super Store or save money for a more highly valued purchase.
-Also, starting Week 3, students in both conditions complete a fractions curriculum-based measurement (CBM) progress-monitoring probe, called Super Challenge, every two weeks.
-Each includes 20 problems representing the FM problem types.
+Also, starting Week 3, students in both conditions complete a fractions curriculumbased measurement (CBM) progress-monitoring probe, called Super Challenge, every 2 weeks.
+Each includes 20 problems representing the fraction magnitude problem types.